Cristián Álvarez (footballer, born 1980): Universidad Catolica

-As a child, Álvarez and his twin brother, Iván, were with Escuela de Fútbol Municipal de Curicó (Municipal Football Academy of Curicó), later named Juventud 2000, what was founded by his father Luis Hernán.
+As a child, Álvarez and his twin brother, Iván, played at Escuela de Fútbol Municipal de Curicó (Municipal Football Academy of Curicó), later named Juventud 2000, founded by their father Luis Hernán.
 He arrived in 1993 to prove to Universidad Católica next to his twin brother Iván, after the pickers of the UC saw him play in a championship in his native Curicó.
 He spent three years traveling to Santiago to train and play for the Crusaders, it was not until 1996 that he finally moved to live in Santiago.

 For 1997 made his debut in the Professional Squad, he played 31 minutes with just 17 years in the 4–0 win against Colo-Colo (in that duel lined up youths due to a footballers' strike).

 Arriving 1999 is officially made with an official jersey on the cross team honor planter.
 He participated in only 10 official matches until the Chilean national championship of the year 2000, where he played 23 matches with 2 converted goals, together with 21 matches played in 2001.

 The year 2002 obtained the titularity in the crossed squad, being champion of the Torneo de Apertura, and playing 43 parties with 2 goals.
 In that same tournament he put his name at the top of the Crusade history.
 It was a day on 12 October, while playing the 145th edition of the university classic against University of Chile and after an injury of goalkeeper Jonny Walker.
 The coach Juvenal Olmos did not have more changes, this was how Cristián Álvarez was who offered to get under the 3 sticks.
 71 'minutes had passed.
 When with jersey and gloves provided, Crístián manages to stop the finishing of the blue scorer Pedro González.
 The match ended 1-1.

-From 2003, until his transfer to the Argentine side River Plate in the middle of 2005, he disputed 78 meetings and scored 19 goals, in spite of being right lateral.
+From 2003, until his transfer to the Argentine side River Plate in the middle of 2005, he played 78 games and scored 19 goals, despite being a right-back.